 - Video conferencing, call recording, and internet fax included in the premium plan.

 Grasshopper is ideal for small insurance agencies or sole proprietors who want to give a professional and streamlined appearance.
 Setup is fast and easy, and you won't have to buy any new hardware to implement Grasshopper – another plus for insurance companies that need to watch their budget.
 Alternatively, you can use it with your existing landlines and smartphones.

-It’s important to note that Grasshopper only handles inbound calls, not outbound calls.
-So, you can manage customer claims or requests for more information through the auto-attendants, call transfers, and call queuing, but you’ll need to handle your outbound calls in a different way.
+It’s important to note that Grasshopper focuses on inbound call management, rather than advanced outbound calling features.
+So, you can manage customer claims or requests for more information through the auto-attendants, call transfers, and call queuing, but you’ll want to investigate other options if you need call-center functionality.

 Some of the advantages to using Grasshopper include: